selfup/smache/README.md

 Serialized - fault tolerant - self sharding - Key Value Cache :rocket:

 1. Provides a RESTful API that can handle concurrent requests (Phoenix) but serializes all writes to memory
-1. As load increases when nodes are behind a load balancer every node you add can become part of the network
+1. When nodes are behind a load balancer every node you add can become conected to each other
 1. Distribute your cache by adding machines (shards) and they automaitcally figure out where to grab data
 1. RAM IO and all cache is handled using [ETS](https://elixir-lang.org/getting-started/mix-otp/ets.html)